-- Provide CCHA with complete and accurate information, determined by CCHA to be necessary for administration of the program; - Make their best and most timely efforts to find a place to live that is suitable for them and that qualifies for the program; - Attend all appointments scheduled by CCHA; - Allow the PHA to inspect the unit at reasonable times and after reasonable notice; - Take responsibility for care of the housing unit, including any violations of housing quality standards caused by the family; - Comply with the terms of the lease with the owner; - Comply with the family obligations of the voucher; - Not commit serious or repeated violations of the lease; - Not engage in drug-related or violent criminal activity; - Notify CCHA and the owner before moving or terminating the lease; - Use the assisted unit only for residence and as the sole residence of the family.
-Not sublet the unit, assign the lease, or have any interest in the unit; - Promptly notify CCHA of any changes in family composition; - Not commit fraud, bribery, or any other corrupt or criminal act in connection with any housing programs.
+- Provide the CCHA with complete and accurate information as determined by the CCHA to be necessary for administration of the program; - Make their best and most timely efforts to locate qualified and suitable housing; - Attend all appointments scheduled by the CCHA; - Allow the CCHA to inspect the unit at reasonable times and after reasonable notice; - Take responsibility for care of the housing unit, including any violations of housing quality standards caused by the family; - Comply with the terms of the lease with the owner; - Comply with the family obligations of the voucher; - Not commit serious or repeated violations of the lease; - Not engage in drug-related or violent criminal activity; - Notify the CCHA and the owner before moving or terminating the lease; - Use the assisted unit only for residence and as the sole residence of the family.
+Not sublet the unit, assign the lease, or have any interest in the unit; - Promptly notify the CCHA of any changes in family composition;

+Not commit fraud, bribery, or any other corrupt or criminal act in connection with any housing programs.